UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

         > [!TIP]
         > Leave the public Azure portal open; you'll need to use it again later.

-5. Log in to the [Azure Stack portal](https://portal.frn00006.azure.ukcloud.com).
+5. Log in to the [Azure Stack Hub portal](https://portal.frn00006.azure.ukcloud.com).

 6. Navigate to the VM that you want to enable Update & Management on and under *Settings*, select the *Extensions* blade.